codidact/qpixel/INSTALLATION.md

 ## Create a Post

-You should then be able to create a post!
-There are character requirements for the body and title, and you are required at least one tag.
+You can now reate your first post.
+There are character requirements for the body and title, and you are required to add at least one tag.

 ![img/create-post.png](img/create-post.png)

-And then click to "Save Post in Q&A"
+When you've met the length requirements and added a tag, the "Save Post in Q&A" button is enabled and you can click it.

 ![img/post.png](img/post.png)